Nonresonant Raman control of ferroelectric polarization: Experimental Section

-\textbf{FSRS probe}\\ The FSRS setup schematic is shown in Supplementary Fig.~1.
+\threesubsection{Sample details} The $x$-cut single-domain LiNbO$_3$ crystal with a thickness of 500~$\mu$m was purchased from MTI Corp.
+The LiIO$_3$ single crystal in the $\alpha$ phase with a thickness of 500~$\mu$m was obtained from United Crystals.\\ \threesubsection{Ultrafast MIR pulse generation} MIR pulses were produced using a 0.5 mm thick GaSe crystal by performing difference-frequency mixing on the signal and idler outputs of a high-energy optical parametric amplifier (OPA).
+The OPA was powered by 35 fs pulses from a commercial Ti:Sapphire regenerative amplifier with a central wavelength of 800 nm and a power output of 6 mJ.
+The signal and idler outputs of the OPA were measured at 1.2 mJ and 1 mJ, respectively.
+The MIR pulses produced by the GaSe crystal were initially filtered using MIR filters (Thorlabs FB5000-500 and Edmund Optics \#62-643).
+These pulses were then collected and magnified using a pair of 2-inch diameter parabolic mirrors before being tightly focused onto the sample by a third parabolic mirror with a 2-inch diameter and a 2-inch effective focal length.
+The strength of the MIR field was adjusted using a half-wave plate and polarizer (Thorlabs WP25H-K).\\ \threesubsection{FSRS probe} The FSRS setup schematic is shown in Supplementary Figure~1.
 The narrowband pulse with a center wavelength of approximately 800 nm was generated through spectral filtering using a grating.
 To generate the femtosecond continuum probe pulse, the signal beam at about 1.35 $\mu$m from the OPA was focused on a sapphire crystal.
 When these two pulses interacted simultaneously on the sample, it resulted in sharp vibrational gain features appearing on top of the probe envelope.
 The white light pulse transmitted through the sample was directed towards a fast spectrometer (Ocean Insight, OCEAN-FX-VIS-NIR), capable of taking the spectrum at the same speed as the laser repetition rate of 1 kHz.
 To suppress intensity fluctuations in the MIR pulse, two synchronized differential choppers were used, operating at one-half and one-quarter of the laser repetition rate.
-The pulse sequence produced simultaneous results, including the probe background, ground- and excited-state FSRS, transient absorption spectra, and their differential FSRS spectrum~\cite{Dietze2016,Kloz2012}.\\
+The pulse sequence produced simultaneous results, including the probe background, ground- and excited-state FSRS, transient absorption spectra, and their differential FSRS spectrum~\cite{Dietze2016,Kloz2012}.\\ \threesubsection{SHG probe with phase sensitivity} The schematic illustration of the phase-sensitive SHG setup is provided in Supplementary Figure~2, and we adopted a near-collinear pump-probe geometry used in our experiments.
+For the phase-sensitive SHG measurements, we measured the phase of the emitted SHG electric field from the sample at all time delays by interfering it with the SHG light generated in a second LiNbO$_3$ crystal.
+The interference pattern was imaged on a CCD camera (Andor Luca).
+Detailed data analysis of phase-sensitive SHG measurements is included in Supplementary Note~7.\\ \threesubsection{FSRS simulation details of LiNbO$_3$} We first discuss the stimulated Raman scattering case in the absence of the MIR pump followed by the case with MIR-driven Raman excitation.
+For FSRS, We first solve the damped oscillator equation to obtain the Raman mode driven by FSRS pump and probe fields